-In case domain controller, which owns FSMO (Flexible Single Master Operation) roles, is fail (virus attack, fatal software problems or catastrophic hardware failure etc.), then you need to transfer all FSMO roles from a failed to an another (additional) domain controller (for proper Active Directory domain functioning).
+In case domain controller, which owns FSMO (Flexible Single Master Operation) roles, is fail (virus attack, fatal software problems or catastrophic hardware failure etc.), then you need to transfer FSMO roles from a failed to an another (additional) domain controller (for proper Active Directory domain functioning).
 Consider this tutorial on how to do it.

 Transferring FSMO Roles From a Failed Domain Controller